-As at quarter end, the terms of the above loans, including the extension to April 30, 2014, have been modified by the Board of Directors.
-However, the filing of the necessary regulatory paperwork is outstanding as is the required regulatory approval.
+As of June 30, 2013, the terms of the above loans, including extension to April 30, 2014 have been agreed to by the directors of the Company.
+However, the terms of the loan extension are still subject to regulatory approval.

-The loan of \$301,000, from a relative of the immediate past President and CEO, is secured by a GSA, a General Security Agreement over the assets of the Company.
+The loan of \$301,000, from the relative of the former President and CEO, is secured by a GSA, a General Security Agreement over the assets of the Company.